ceesroele/portfolio-sweep/README.md

 2. No navigation to reports needed (typical in Jira: go to project, go to reports, select the right report, select e.g. version, then see report)

 3. Have a single overview of progress for the entire portfolio

+4. Use Jupyter and pandas `DataFrames` for comfortable interactive development of new functionality.

 # Assumptions
 1. An extra Jira project can be created for project meta-data